|Pilot 1st Lt Francis J. Pitonyak, O-661372 (MIA / KIA) Detroit, MI

 Crashed October 28, 1943

 Built by Bell in Buffalo, New York.
-Delivered to the U.S. Army Air Force as P-39Q-5-BE Airacobra serial number 42-19987.
-Disassembled and shipped overseas and reassembled.
+Delivered to the U.S. Army Air Force (USAAF) as P-39Q-5-BE Airacobra serial number 42-19987.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 The flight was was last seen 1st Lt John J. Perkins roughly 25 miles north of Bulldog in bad weather at approximately 4:10pm.
 Returning to base alone, P-39Q piloted by 1st Lt.
 Perkins periodically attempted to reach his flight by radio without result.
 At 5:05pm, he landed safely at 5 Mile Drome.

 When this Airacobra failed to return, it was officially listed as Missing In Action (MIA).
 Also lost was P-39Q 42-20031 (MIA) and P-39Q 42-19959 (MIA).

 The next day, two P-39s searched for 2.5 hours for the missing aircraft along the coast from Port Moresby to "Kermina" (Kerema) and inland to the mountain range.
 That same day, four other P-39s patrolling the Bulldog area also looked for the lost planes.
 On October 30, an A-24 searched the mountains beyond Bulldog and Kokoda Pass area.
 Also, a PBY Catalina searched for the missing planes along the coast to the Fly River but failed to find anything.
 On October 31, one A-24 Dive Bomber and two P-39 Airacobras continued to search, but found nothing.